The Menagerie (Star Trek: The Original Series): Production

 The framing story was directed by veteran Star Trek director Marc Daniels.
 Because most of his footage was used in Part I, he was given directing credit for this part.
 The director of "The Cage", Robert Butler, was given credit for Part II, because most of that footage was from the original pilot.

 Susan Oliver actually plays the slave girl painted in green makeup and dancing for Captain Pike.
 During preproduction makeup tests (using Majel Barrett as a stand-in), they sent the footage out for printing and when the film returned, there was little difference.
-The lab thought there had been an error in colorizing and thought they should compensate.
+The film processing laboratory thought there had been an error in colorizing and thought they should compensate.
 The first time this happened, they reshot the film with a darker green and sent it out again for printing.
-The same thing happened again, but eventually the lab was notified to make no color changes.
+The same thing happened again, but eventually the laboratory was notified to make no color changes.

 Footage from the master negative of "The Cage" was edited into the master negative of "The Menagerie".
 No other color or 35 mm copy of "The Cage" existed, only a black and white 16 mm print owned by Gene Roddenberry.
 In 1987, the full-color negative "trims" from "The Cage" that had not been used in "The Menagerie" were discovered at a film laboratory in Los Angeles and returned to Paramount Pictures.

 Reception

 "The Menagerie" is highly regarded by fans and in 1967 it won the Hugo Award for Best Dramatic Presentation, one of only two episodes in the original series to do so.
 Zack Handlen of The A.V.
 Club gave the episode a 'B−' rating, noting that "the whole thing plays out over two hours, and with a framing story from the regular cast that, while dramatic, doesn't quite gel."
 Handlen did note some memorable aspects of the episode such as the extent of Pike's injuries and the ambiguity around his final fate.

 In 2012, Christian Science Monitor ranked this the seventh best episode of the original Star Trek.

 In 2015, SyFy ranked this episode as one of the top ten essential Star Trek original series Spock episodes.

 In 2016, The Hollywood Reporter rated "The Menagerie" the 32nd best episode of all Star Trek television episodes.

-In 2017, Space.com ranked "The Menagerie" the 3rd best episode of all Star Trek television.
-They noted how the episode surprised audiences with Spock's behavior (e.g. why did he break Federation rules), and also how it worked footage from the pilot "The Cage" into an episode.
+In 2017, Space.com ranked "The Menagerie" the third best episode of all Star Trek television.
+They noted how the episode surprised audiences with Spock's behavior (e.g., why did he break Federation rules?) and also how it worked footage from the pilot "The Cage" into an episode.

 In 2018, PopMatters ranked this the 16th best episode of the original series.
-They remark that this was the only two-part episode of the original run, and that it focuses on Captain Christopher Pike, a previous captain of the Enterprise with whom Spock also served.
+They remark that this was the only two-part episode of the original run and that it focuses on Captain Christopher Pike, a previous captain of the Enterprise with whom Spock also served.

 In 2018, Collider ranked this the 20th best episode of the original television series.

-In 2019, Nerdist included this episode on their "Best of Spock" binge-watching guide.
+In 2019, Nerdist included this episode in their "Best of Spock" binge-watching guide.